barstoolbluz/ssrc/README.md

 sustainability of an ecosystem that has become a vital part of modern society.

+To be specific about what is happening across the ecosystem: A developer writes code they find useful and releases it as FOSS.
+It becomes popular, and soon, large companies incorporate it into their commercial products, profiting significantly.
+Feature and fix requests begin to flood in, yet none are accompanied by financial support.
+The maintainer eventually realizes there is no personal or professional benefit in responding to this uncompensated demand, leading to burnout and, ultimately, project abandonment.
+This is the unsustainable cycle we are addressing.

 This is not a call for conflict between FOSS developers and users, but a proposal to build a collaborative relationship to create value together and make our work sustainable.
 We especially ask that